 Here is what I can show you, and what I cannot.
 I can show you that hypnosis changes attention and brain activity in ways researchers can measure.
 I cannot honestly tell you that a scan proves every clinical claim anyone makes about hypnotherapy.
 The useful bit sits between those two truths.

-First, What Hypnosis Actually Is
+What Hypnosis Is

 Hypnosis is not sleep, not mind control, and not a theatrical loss of will.
 In therapy, it is the deliberate use of a focused, absorbed state where your attention narrows and the usual inner commentary softens.